PROFILE

 positions.

-The United States played a facilitative role
+The United States played a facilitative role in

-Mengistu regime.
-In mid-May, Mengistu resigned
+regime.
+In mid-May, Mengistu resigned as head of

-into exile in Zimbabwe, leaving a caretaker
+Zimbabwe, leaving a caretaker government in

-United States chaired talks in London to
+chaired talks in London to formalize the end of

-formalize the end of the war.
-The four major
+the war.
+The four major combatant groups,

-combatant groups, including the EPLF, attended
+including the EPLF, attended these talks.

-Having defeated the Ethiopian forces in
+Having defeated the Ethiopian forces in Eritrea,

-Eritrea, EPLF troops took control of their
+EPLF troops took control of their homeland.
+In

-homeland.
-In May 1991, the EPLF established the
+May 1991, the EPLF established the Provisional

-Provisional Government of Eritrea (PGE) to
+Government of Eritrea (PGE) to administer

-administer Eritrean affairs until a referendum
+Eritrean affairs until a referendum could be

-could be held on independence and a permanent
+held on independence and a permanent government

-government established.
-EPLF leader Isaias
+established.
+EPLF leader Isaias became the head

-Committee served as its legislative body.
+served as its legislative body.

 A high-level U.S. delegation was present in